VectorInstitute/FL4Health/README.md

 - [Client-level FL privacy with Adaptive Clipping](https://arxiv.org/abs/1905.03871)
     - Weighted and Unweighted FedAvg

-The addition of Distributed Differential Privacy (DDP) with Secure Aggregation is also anticipated very soon.
+The addition of Distributed Differential Privacy (DDP) with Secure Aggregation is also anticipated soon.

 ## Components

 ### Checkpointing

 Contains modules associated with basic checkpointing.
 Currently only supports checkpointing of pytorch models.
-There are two basic forms of checkpointing available.
+Generic scoring functions for determining whether to checkpoint a model are supported.
+There are two basic forms of checkpointing implemented out of the box for convenience.
 The first is simply "latest" checkpointing.
 The second is "best" checkpointing based on a metric value compared with past metrics seen during training.
 The current implementations support both server-side and client-side checkpointing based on these modules.
 This allows for what we refer to as "Federated Checkpointing" where, given a validation set on each client, models can be checkpointed at any point during the federated training run, rather than just at the end of the server rounds.
 This can often significantly improve federally trained model performance.
 See the experiments implemented in `research/flamby` for an example of using federated checkpointing.
+The library currently supports server-side checkpointing of global models after weight aggregation.
+On the client-side, we support checkpointing local models on each client during local training and/or after weight aggregation from the server.

 ### Client Managers